jjfalling/esp-fan-controller/README.md

 ## Instructions

-If using platform.io, copy the example config to platform.ini and adjust to work with your board.
-Otherwise see platform-example.ini for the required libraries.
+If using platform.io, copy the example config to platformio.ini and adjust to work with your board.
+Otherwise see platformio-example.ini for the required libraries.
 When flashing this project for the first time, it is advisable to erase the device flash before flashing the firmware.

 After flashing, the device will create a wifi AP called `esp-fan-controller` with the password `fancontroller`.
 Connect to the ap, go to http://192.168.4.1, and configure your wifi details.